Skip to main content

 Proxy settings are passed as query parameters appended to the JDBC URL.
 No code changes are needed in your application.

 The proxy must support HTTP CONNECT tunneling (standard for HTTPS/gRPC traffic).
 SOCKS proxies are not supported.
-Proxy authentication (proxy username/password) is not currently supported — the proxy must allow unauthenticated CONNECT.
+Proxy authentication (proxy username/password) isn't currently supported, so the proxy must allow unauthenticated CONNECT.

 Connection Parameters